mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/configuration/examples/index.md

 excerpt: Common example configurations for DC/OS Enterprise
 ---

-This page provides common example configurations.
+This page provides several common example configurations.
 Except where explicitly indicated, the configuration parameters apply to both [DC/OS Open Source](https://dcos.io/) and [DC/OS Enterprise](https://mesosphere.com/product/).
 These comments are used in this sample config.yaml to indicate DC/OS product type.

 - `# DC/OS Open Source only` - Applies to DC/OS only. [oss type="inline" size="small" /]
 - `# DC/OS Enterprise only` - Applies to DC/OS Enterprise only. [enterprise type="inline" size="small" /]

 # All parameters
-This sample config.yaml file includes all of the available configuration parameters for DC/OS.
+This sample `config.yaml` file includes all of the available configuration parameters for DC/OS.

 ```yaml
 agent_list: